Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 You have just written a terminal shortcut that will allow you to type `npm start` and have your `Parcel` command open your starting file, and the `--open` flag tells `Parcle` to open the running code in a browser once the files have been compiled and Parcel’s development server is up and running.

-`Parcel` works by giving the app an entry point, in this case, your `index.html` file which youl build next.
+`Parcel` works by giving the app an entry point, in this case, your `index.html` file which you build next.
 From there, `Parcel` determines which files it needs to include in the bundle based on your imports and file references.

 ## Code the Project Files